inet-framework/inet-tutorials/configurator/doc/step10.rst

    :height: 650

 To record the video, the simulation was run in fast mode, thus, routes appear instantly.
-It takes a few seconds simulation time for the unused routes to expire.
+It takes a few seconds of simulation time for the unused routes to expire.

 Sources: :download:`omnetpp.ini <../omnetpp.ini>`,